kterra/midjourney-bot/README.md

 !!
 Don't forget Modjourney TOS doesn't allow any automation, so this project is research only purpose !!

 Contains:
-- Sender: for sending prompts to Midjourney
+- Midjournal Bot Telegram: Telegram Bot to Prompt Midjourney
-- Receiver: works in terminal, download all the completed images to local folder
+- Image Handler: send and retrieve requests to Midjourney

 Installation:
 1. Create Discord account and create your server(instruction here: https://discord.com/blog/starting-your-first-discord-server)